home-assistant/developers.home-assistant/docs/api_lib_index.md

 One of the foundational rules of Home Assistant is that we do not include any protocol specific code.
 Instead, this code should be put into a standalone Python library and published to PyPI.
 This guide will describe how to get started with this!

+## Basic library requirements
+- The library must have source distribution packages available, it's not allowd to rely on packages which only have binary distribution packages.
+- Issue trackers must be enabled for external Python libraries that has communication with external devices or services.
+- If the library is mainly used for Home Assistant and you are a code owner of the integration it is encouraged to use an issue template picker with links to [Home Assistant Core Issues](https://github.com/home-assistant/core/issues).
+For example: [zwave-js-server-python - New Issue](https://github.com/home-assistant-libs/zwave-js-server-python/issues/new/choose)

 For this guide we're going to assume that we're building a library for a Rest API that is accessible over HTTP and returning data structured as JSON objects.
 This is the most common type of API that we see.
 These APIs can either be accessible on the device itself, or in the cloud.

 This guide is not a perfect fit for every API.
 You might have to tweak the examples.